10 Best Jungle Adventure Movies of All Time

 “Death in the Garden” is not without its flaws, however.
 Some critics have noted that the plot is somewhat convoluted and that the movie can be slow-moving at times.
 Nevertheless, it remains an interesting and thought-provoking exploration of the human condition in a hostile environment.

-4. Triple Frontier (2019)
+12. Triple Frontier (2019)

 Triple Frontier (2019)

-Based on a story by bull Triple Frontier is a 2019 American action-adventure film directed by JC Chandra the movie received positive reviews from all over the world and earned a score of 71 on rotten tomatoes.
+Based on a story by Bull Triple Frontier is a 2019 American action-adventure film directed by JC Chandra the movie received positive reviews from all over the world and earned a score of 71 on rotten tomatoes.

-The movie tells the story of five former special forces operatives who reunite on planet heist and a sparsely populated multi-border zone of South America.
+The movie tells the story of five former special forces operatives who reunite on planet Heist and a sparsely populated multi-border zone of South America.

 For the first time in their prestigious careers, these unsung heroes undertake this dangerous mission for themselves instead of the country.